The courses you add to your SATAC application are your preferences.

 Changing preferences means:

-You can check or change your preferences online.
+You can change your preferences online via your application.

 Deadlines for changing preferences